Minikloon/FestivalKit/README.md

 Some events within your application may be cancellable by its listeners.
 For example if an event is fired before broadcasting a chat message in an IRC server, a word filter listener might want to cancel it.
-In turn an user whitelist listener might permit the message because it is from an admin user and un-cancel it.
+In turn an user whitelist listener might permit the message if it is from an admin user and un-cancel it.

 To use this facility, simply derive your event class from CancellableEvent.